 Reduces Odors

-Common smells like cooking, pet odors, or musty rooms can make your home less welcoming.
-Air purifiers use activated carbon or charcoal filters to remove odors and gases from the air.
 These filters are great at getting rid of common household smells like those from pets, cooking, and smoke.
-Breathing clean air cuts down on allergens and irritants that can lead to breathing problems, headaches, and allergies.
+Breathing clean air cuts down on things that can cause breathing problems, headaches, and allergies.
 It also reduces harmful chemicals like VOCs in your home, making your space safer and more comfy.

 Improves Sleep

 If cigarette smoke or cleaner fumes at night disturb your sleep, a calm bedroom with soft pillows won’t help.
-These airborne pollutants can disrupt your rest
+These airborne pollutants can disrupt your rest.

 At night, when you’re trying to relax, you might start noticing the day’s buildup of cooking smells and cleaning chemicals.
 Sleeping in a room with these pollutants for over six hours can make it tough for your body to refresh itself, affecting your health and sleep.